Jason-nzd/supermarket-prices-nextjs/readme.md

 ## Usage

-- `npm install` - to install dependencies
 - `npm run dev` - for testing as a dynamic website
 - `npm run build` - to build a fully static site into the `/out` directory
 - `npm run start` - to host the built static site from `/out`
+- `npm run cypress` - to open cypress for testing

 ## Static Website Demo